rozza591/Hardlink-Manager/Readme.md

 ## How It Works

-1.  **File Discovery:** Recursively scans the target directory, ignoring symbolic links initially[cite: 1].
+1.  **File Discovery:** Recursively scans the target directory, ignoring symbolic links initially.
 2.  **Size Grouping:** Groups files by size.
-Only files with identical, non-zero sizes are considered potential duplicates[cite: 1].
+Only files with identical, non-zero sizes are considered potential duplicates.
-3.  **Hashing:** Calculates the 64-bit xxHash for each file in the potential duplicate size groups using parallel processing[cite: 1].
-Files with the same size *and* the same hash are considered duplicates[cite: 1].
+3.  **Hashing:** Calculates the 64-bit xxHash for each file in the potential duplicate size groups using parallel processing.
+Files with the same size *and* the same hash are considered duplicates.
-4.  **Inode Check (Internal):** Although the hash is displayed, the application still checks inodes internally to identify sets that are *already* hardlinked[cite: 1].
+4.  **Inode Check (Internal):** Although the hash is displayed, the application still checks inodes internally to identify sets that are *already* hardlinked.
-5.  **Reporting (Dry Run):** In Dry Run mode, reports the findings (duplicate sets, hashes, already linked status, potential savings) without altering files[cite: 1].
+5.  **Reporting (Dry Run):** In Dry Run mode, reports the findings (duplicate sets, hashes, already linked status, potential savings) without altering files.
 6.  **Linking (Optional):** If linking is requested, selects one file per duplicate set as the 'original' and replaces the other identical files with hard or soft links.
-It attempts to delete the duplicate file before creating the link[cite: 1].
+It attempts to delete the duplicate file before creating the link.
-7.  **Verification (After UI Link):** After linking via the UI, verifies hard links by checking inodes and soft links by resolving targets[cite: 1].
+7.  **Verification (After UI Link):** After linking via the UI, verifies hard links by checking inodes and soft links by resolving targets.

 ## Dependencies